BGSpiegl/GCparagon/src/GCparagon/README.md

                         matrix! [ DEFAULT: 1.0 ]
   -reto UNALIGNED_EXTRACTION_TIMEOUT, --reads-extraction-timeout UNALIGNED_EXTRACTION_TIMEOUT
                         Sets the timout in seconds for unaligned reads extraction.
-Only has an effect if '--output-bam' or '-- tag-only' and '--output-unaligned-reads' is set. [
-                        DEFAULT: 1800 seconds ]
+Only has an effect if '--tag-only' and '--output-unaligned-reads' is set.
+[DEFAULT: 1800 seconds ]

 Post-processing options:
   -do, --detect-outliers